Gaurav13Bisht/Tree-Visualiser/README.md

 # Tree-Visualiser
-Built a visualiser which accepts 6 different types of order of TREE and creates a visual representation of the formed TREE.
+Tree-Visualiser is an JS based application which accepts different types of order of TREE and creates a visual representation of formed TREE.